 How To Remove MS Access Security Warnings?

-1#Removing Security Warning In Full Version Of MS Access
+1# Microsoft Access Security Notice Turn Off In Full Version Of MS Access:

 Users of Access full version 2007/ 2010/2013/2016, you need to change the macro security settings to get rid of the Microsoft Access Security notice.